openmobilityfoundation/mobility-data-specification/policy/README.md

 The `updated` field should be set to the time of publishing a revision, so that it is simple to identify a changed file.

-_Note: A simple tool to validate a `policies.json` and `geographies.json` in tandem will be contributed to the Open Mobility Foundation._

 <a name="endpoints"></a>

 ## REST Endpoints